quicksearch

 A raw milk goat cheese with a rich mouthfeel

-La Bouyguette is a lovely raw milk goat cheese that has come back to us after being on the missing list for quite a few years.
+La Bouyguette is a lovely raw milk goat cheese that has returned to us after being on the missing list for several years.

 This small goat cheese is made in the village of Carmaux, in the department of Tarn in the Occitanie Region of France.
-La Bouyguette is made by the SagalaFrom creamery, and they make a variety of other lovely small goat cheeses as well.
+The SagalaFrom Creamery makes La Bouyguette, and they also make a variety of other lovely small goat cheeses.

 In a category like goat cheese, where interesting shapes and coatings are the norm, this still stands out as unique.
-It is an elongated shape almost like a navette ring, and it is topped with a fresh sprig of rosemary.
-The outside is a little bit bloomy, and a little wrinkly as is often the case with Geotrichum treated goat cheeses.
+It is an elongated shape, almost like a navette ring, topped with a fresh rosemary sprig.
+The outside is a little bit bloomy and a little wrinkly, as is often the case with Geotrichum-treated goat cheeses.

-They arrive to us in a traditional wooden box, lightly covered with plastic straws and paper to keep them safe on their long journey to Canada.
-It is like opening a little jewel box, as they are so pretty!
+They arrive in a traditional wooden box, lightly covered with plastic straws and paper to keep them safe on their long journey to Canada.
+Opening the box is like opening a little jewel box, as they are so pretty!

 Tasting Notes:

-La Bouyguette has a lovely dense, creamy texture.
-It is not particularly strong but is slightly lactic and well rounded.
-I love the rich mouthfeel and full flavour, and I also like that it doesn’t have any strong barnyardy finish.
+La Bouyguette has a lovely, dense, creamy texture.
+It is not particularly strong but is slightly lactic and well-rounded.
+I love the rich mouthfeel and full flavour, and I also like that it doesn’t have any strong barnyard finish.

 Pairing:

-Like most ripened goats of this style La Bouyguette is great with a glass of Sauvignon Blanc, or perhaps even a blond beer.
+La Bouyguette is excellent with a glass of Sauvignon Blanc or a blond beer like most ripened goats of this style.

-I personally feel like it is delicate enough that you wouldn’t want to pair it with anything too strong, but it certainly could be served with a little drizzle of interesting honey – maybe Garrigue or Chestnut – or some toasted hazelnuts.
+It is delicate enough that you wouldn’t want to pair it with anything too strong, but it certainly could be served with a little drizzle of interesting honey—maybe Garrigue or Chestnut—or some toasted hazelnuts.

-I’m not sure it even needs bread, but a classic baguette might be preferable to anything too strongly flavoured.
+I’m not sure it even needs bread, but a classic baguette might be preferable to anything too intensely flavoured.

 GOW Wine Suggestions: